Canvasbird/canvasboard-android/README.md

 		run the server using
 			-> python app.py

-Steps to run the front end
+Steps to run the front end locally

 -> open the file canvas-board project in terminal
 1. install the node modules required